Our commitments were created to keep our actions aligned with our intentions for health, wellness and mindful consumption.

 We are a woman (and mom!) owned business and commit to supporting other women.

 Some of our business partners and collaborators include:

-- Our freight forwarder, based in Boston and China is owned by Leslie.
-Her team manages our global product shipping.
-She is an anomaly in the male dominated world of global freight.
-We are one of her small clients and we are very lucky and honored to work with her team.
+- Our global shipping partner, based in Boston and China is owned by Leslie.
+Her team manages all our freight logistics.
+She is an anomaly in the male dominated world of global shipping.
+We are one of her smaller clients and we are very lucky and honored to work with her team.

 - Our branding and web design team in Washington state, Shiloh and Rachel, keep our product packaging, website and even our founder’s book cover, looking amazing.

-- One of our popular products, our grey lunch tote is made in Molly’s factory.
+- Several of of our popular products are made in Molly’s factory.
 Molly is another pioneer working successfully in the male dominated world of manufacturing.

 - We are part of the vibrant BranchFood community in Boston, founded and run by Lauren.
 She is a master connector and hands-on supporter of food entrepreneurs,

 - So far, all of our Instagram promotions and bento menu recommendations are with women-owned businesses.
 We see the everyday hustle of our peers and love doing what we can to support!